Texas Federal Criminal Defense

 Oberheiden, P.C.
 Is a Federal Criminal Defense Law Firm Serving All of Texas

 Oberheiden, P.C. is a local Texas federal criminal defense law firm that is known for avoiding or fighting federal criminal charges.
-Featured by media stations throughout the State of Texas and nationally, unlike most other firms, our practice focuses on federal law only.
+Featured by media stations throughout the State of Texas and nationally, unlike some other firms, our practice focuses on federal law only.
 Our Texan clients are served by attorneys with distinct careers within the federal justice system.
 Among our attorneys are:

 - Former Justice Department, Trial Attorneys